dylan-lang/pacman-catalog/README.md

 If you would like to add a new library to the catalog just send a pull request.

-**Note:** this package management system is new for Dylan, and many packages are still bundled into the [opendylan](https://github.com/dylan-lang/opendylan) repository.
+**Note:** this package management system is new for Dylan (as of Nov 2018), and many packages are still bundled into the [opendylan](https://github.com/dylan-lang/opendylan) repository.
 If your library depends on one of those bundled packages it's important to note that although it doesn't need to be (and can't be) listed as